 Our staff brings a breadth and depth of political and technical expertise to the cause of decriminalizing prostitution — and sex work generally — in the United States

-Kaytlin Bailey’s political organizing across the country has included targeted letter writing, voter persuasion, GOTV, and fundraising for progressive causes like Planned Parenthood.
-Most recently, she’s been a writer and standup comic in New York City, sometimes traveling the country talking about her experience as a sex worker.
+Kaytlin Bailey has organized targeted letter-writing, voter-persuasion, GOTV, and fundraising campaigns for progressive organizations, including Planned Parenthood, ACLU, and VoteVets.
+Most recently, she’s been a writer and standup comic in New York City, traveling the country talking about her experience as a sex worker.

 GENERAL COUNSEL / RHODE ISLAND COORDINATOR

 Melissa Sontag Broudo, JD, MPH, was co-director of the SOAR Institute in New York City, a group advocating for the rights of sex workers.
 Before that, she was a senior staff attorney at the Sex Workers Project of the Urban Justice Center for 7 years and has been advocating for sex-workers’ rights and harm reduction for over 15 years.

 Crystal DeBoise, LCSW, has been a therapist and social worker in New York City for over 15 years.
 She has held directorships at the SOAR Institute and the Sex Workers Project of the Urban Justice Center, and she started the Human Trafficking Program at the New York Association for New Americans.

 Molly Fonseca lives in Austin and has spent her professional life supporting small and large nonprofit organizations of local and national scope including the American Cancer Society, Court Appointed Special Advocates of Travis County, and various associations with Austin chapters.

 Rob Kampia co-founded and ran the Marijuana Policy Project for 23 years (from 1995 to 2017), serving as the architect of half of the medical-marijuana and legalization laws in 32 and 9 states, respectively.
 He splits his time between Austin and Washington, D.C.